 Some of the genetic changes that lead to cancer are inherited, while others

 Often, it is an accumulation of hundreds of genetic changes – each of which raises a person’s risk by a small amount – that causes cancer.

 However, there are some genes, such as BRCA1 and BRCA2, where we know that mutations or errors in their code can greatly increase the risk of breast and ovarian cancer.

-Normally, BRCA1 and BRCA2 help to protect against cancer, but certain mutations in one or both of the genes make cells “more likely to divide and change” more rapidly, giving rise to cancer.
+Normally, BRCA1 and BRCA2 help to protect against cancer, but certain mutations in one or both of the genes make cells “more likely to divide and change” more rapidly,

 The reason that the new study is significant is that until now, all risk assessments for patients with BRCA1 and BRCA2 mutations have relied on the results of “retrospective” studies – that is, those that look back on groups of patients who already have the disease.